HFSS GUIDE FOR MARKETERS AND INFLUENCERS

 Fulfilment and promotional logistics.

+If you’re planning a HFSS-sensitive campaign, it’s always advised to consult your legal team to ensure compliance.
 By embedding compliance into creative strategy from day one, we help brands deliver impactful campaigns that engage audiences responsibly and protect long-term brand value.

 Sources: